 Alison Plowden has argued that "Anne Askew is an interesting example often educated, highly intelligent, passionate woman destined to become the victim of the society in which she lived - a woman who could not accept her circumstances but fought an angry, hopeless battle against them."
 (3)

-In 1544 Askew decided to travel to London and request a divorce from Henry VIII.
+In 1544 Askew decided to travel to London to meet Henry VIII and request a divorce from her husband.
 This was denied and documents show that a spy was assigned to keep a close watch on her behaviour.
 (4) She made contact with Joan Bocher, a leading figure in the Anabaptists.
 One spy who had lodgings opposite her own reported that "at midnight she beginneth to pray, and ceaseth not in many hours after."
-(5)
+(5) Another contact was John Lascelles, who had previously worked for Thomas Cromwell, and was involved in the downfall of Catherine Howard.
+(6)

-This was rejected and in March 1546 she was arrested on suspicion of heresy.
+In March 1545 she was arrested on suspicion of heresy.
 She was questioned about a book she was carrying that had been written by John Frith, a Protestant priest who had been burnt for heresy in 1533, for claiming that neither purgatory nor transubstantiation could be proven by Holy Scriptures.
 She was interviewed by Edmund Bonner, the Bishop of London who had obtained the nickname of "Bloody Bonner" because of his ruthless persecution of heretics.
-(6)
+(7)

 Anne Askew's executioner helped her die quickly by hanging a bag of gunpowder around her neck.
-(17) Also executed at the same time was John Lassells, John Hadlam and John Hemley.
-(18) John Bale wrote that “Credibly am I informed by various Dutch merchants who were present there, that in the time of their sufferings, the sky, and abhorring so wicked an act, suddenly altered colour, and the clouds from above gave a thunder clap, not unlike the one written in Psalm 76.
+(18) Also executed at the same time was John Lascelles, John Hadlam and John Hemley.
+(19) John Bale wrote that “Credibly am I informed by various Dutch merchants who were present there, that in the time of their sufferings, the sky, and abhorring so wicked an act, suddenly altered colour, and the clouds from above gave a thunder clap, not unlike the one written in Psalm 76.
 The elements both declared wherein the high displeasure of God for so tyrannous a murder of innocents."
-(19)
+(20)

 Gardiner and his ally on the Council, the Lord Chancellor Thomas Wriothesley, planned to attack the Queen through her ladies and believed they possessed a valuable weapon in the person of Anne Kyme, better known by her maiden name of Anne Askew, a notorious heretic already convicted and condemned.
 Anne, a truculent and argumentative young woman who came from a well-known Lincolnshire family, had left her husband and come to London to seek a divorce.
 Quoting fluently from the Scriptures, she claimed that her marriage was to longer valid in the sight of God, for had not St Paul written: "If a faithful woman have an unbelieving husband, which will not tarry with her she may leave him"?
 (Thomas Kyme was an old-fashioned Catholic who objected strongly to his wife's Bible-punching propensities.)